faye/faye-websocket-ruby/README.md

 * Autobahn tests: [server](http://faye.jcoglan.com/autobahn/servers/),
   [client](http://faye.jcoglan.com/autobahn/clients/)

-This is a robust, general-purpose WebSocket implementation extracted from the [Faye](http://faye.jcoglan.com) project.
+This is a general-purpose WebSocket implementation extracted from the [Faye](http://faye.jcoglan.com) project.
 It provides classes for easily building WebSocket servers and clients in Ruby.
 It does not provide a server itself, but rather makes it easy to handle WebSocket connections within an